magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### Video: <br />
 - test if gstreamer gst-omx is loading videos faster for GPIO implementations (compile: https://gist.github.com/Swap-File/ea4b7a4739ca8c859bd7c3c3d8b087e6) <br />
 - play movies and images after each other <br />
-- sync with USB alsa audio does not work, fix it! <br />
+- sync with USB alsa audio does not work, fix it! (is this needed in any way?)<br />
 - jump to next file button <br />
 - Slow motion function (1 Increase Speed 2 Decrease Speed) (dbus control no ready yet, waiting for new omxplayer version https://github.com/popcornmix/omxplayer)<br />
 - Master Slave auto-detection<br />